-The Playhouse Theater stage is flooded with light at the start of "Three Sisters,” which reaches an aesthetically arrested West End with something of the force with which the army officer Vershinin shakes up life in the Prozorov household.
+The Playhouse Theater stage is flooded with light at the start of Michael Blakemore’s new “Three Sisters,” which reaches an aesthetically arrested West End with something of the force with which the army officer Vershinin shakes up life in the Prozorov household.
 For all that doesn’t work about the production — starting with Robin Don’s absurdly cramped and wrongly metaphoric set (a cage? please) and extending to at least two misguided performances in key roles — it seems unfair to complain too much, confronted with Chekhov’s play.
 That nearly blinding opening notwithstanding (the lighting designer is Mark Henderson, in a bold mood), is there another, bleaker play that happens to tally so completely with our own blighted, uncertain age?
 (Perhaps “King Lear.”)

 To be sure, Vershinin near the outset posits a beautiful life to come, but only in two or three hundred years.
 The here and now, by contrast, is an existence endured in limbo, marked only by thwarted ambitions, encroaching pettiness and shattered hopes for a happiness that is eternally deferred: When Kristin Scott Thomas’ career-defining Masha exhales a guttural moan minutes before play’s end, she could be grieving for anyone or, indeed, any civilization that once looked forward only to realize that the possibility of peace and respite lies solely in the past.